How to Help Your Molting Chickens

 The yearly molt is triggered by several external factors such as the length of the day and the change in seasons.
 As the number of daylight hours begins to wane, this signals chickens to molt.

-Generally, chickens will start their molt in late summer or early fall.
+Generally, chickens will start their molt as we approach the shorter days in late summer or early fall.

 However, a molt can occur at other times of the year.
 These atypical molts are generally caused by other factors such as stress, lack of water, changes in the chicken’s environment, or malnutrition.